 He's also a literal grandfather.

-Wolverine, the guy was born in the 1800s.
+Wolverine, who was born in the 1800s.
 His enemies Sabretooth and Cyber are also (evil) examples, as is his son Daken, who was born in 1946 and looks like he's in his 20's.

 Also X-Men-related, Cable first came back to the present day as a grizzled 50-something, and must be around 70 by now, due to spending nearly 20 years on top of that in various futures raising his adopted daughter Hope.
 He's spent all that time fighting wars in various horrible timezones, relying mostly on his skills as a warrior, a survivalist, a tactician, and a strategist (plus his really big guns) whilst at the same time using most of his nearly godlike telekinesis to stop the spread of what is essentially super-cancer (which he's had since he was an infant).
 On the occasions when he can use his full power, it's been shown that it's cosmic-level in scope, allowing him to go toe-to-toe with the Silver Surfer whilst simultaenously levitating an island.